-“Phil,” Annabel whispered.
-She reached under her pillow as she turned to check the time.
-“It’s 4:30 am, and we’ve got a visitor.”
-Annabel slipped out from under the duvet, and raised her right hand, so her Beretta pointed upwards.
-By the time she reached the bedroom door, Phil was standing alongside her, gripping his trusty Browning 9mm.
+“Phil,” Annabel whispered while she reached under her pillow.
+She turned to check the time; 04:30.
+“We’ve got a visitor.”
+As she slipped out from under the duvet, Annabel raised her right hand, so her Beretta pointed upwards.
+By the time she reached the bedroom door, Phil was alongside her, gripping his trusty Browning 9mm.

 Annabel wore a short black negligee, so was dressed; after a fashion.
-She followed Phil along the short hallway and stood back as he cleared the kitchen diner at the back of the house.
+She followed Phil along the hallway and stood back as he cleared the kitchen/diner at the back of the house.
 Phil moved forward and eased open the door of the multi-gym.
 Nothing.
-He moved on to the spare room and checked the en-suite.
+He moved on to the spare room and checked the ensuite.
 He advanced, checked the bathroom, turned and shook his head.

 Both of them glanced at the small tea-light candle burning in a container on the marble coffee table.
-The tea-light had been lit by the intruder because Annabel wouldn’t leave one burning, and if she had by accident, it wouldn’t have lasted all night.
+The intruder had lit the tea-light because Annabel wouldn’t leave one burning, and if she did, it wouldn’t have lasted all night.

 The pair stood near the table, and the tiny flickering flame created an eerie glow over their bodies.
 Phil stared out of the lounge window towards the long driveway and hedgerow which led to the country road fifty yards distant.
 The full moon crept out from behind one of the few clouds.
 It created the silver lining often seen on a clear night.

 “Phil.”
 Annabel handed him a business card with a picture of small purple flowers surrounded by dark leaves.
 In the strange, flickering light, Annabel’s features brightened.

 “What is it?”
 Phil turned the card over to see ‘R xx’, on an otherwise plain white side.

 “Atropa Belladonna.”
 Annabel turned to look out of the window.